kbhff/foodnet/docs/dev/index.rst

  - ``departments`` - Administration logic regarding a department such as shifts.
  - ``invitations`` - Sending of invitation emails to create new user profiles that join accounts, departments etc.
- - ``membership`` - Extends from Django allauth and contains the models of memberships and their organizations.
  - ``market`` - Contains everything related to paying for stuff, invoicing, and creating and managing goods such as grocery bags.
  - ``permissions`` - Models and decorators for permissions, **dependency of others**
- - ``profiles`` - User information
+ - ``profiles`` - User information, uses django-allauth for much of the view-related stuff.

 Coupling